atom/github/docs/feature-requests/006-pull-request-reviewer-flow.md

 The flow of starting a review or adding a comment from the gutter varies a bit depending on the state of reviews:

-* If there is no reviews at all
+* If there are no reviews at all
   1. User clicks on "add comment" icon in gutter
   2. *Pending Review* tab opens in empty state
   3. New comment block is added to the Pending Review tab